 Book a Tour > Old Savannah Historic Walking Tour

 The Flannery O’Connor Childhood Home is a museum dedicated to this acclaimed novelist who wrote The Violent Bear it Away, among several other books.
-Why would you want to go o a this writers home?
+Why would going to this writers home be on your things to do in Savannah bucket list?
 Because it is a unique look into the mind of an interesting girl.
 For example, when she was young she would write reviews of the children’s books she read, leaving notes on the pages.

 Needless to say, she was a bit opinionated.